tcprescott/TileRoomBot/README.md

 modify tileroombot.py to point to the channels you want to use

-copy config.ini.example to config.ini and put your oauth token that'll be used to connect to Twitch IRC
+copy config.ini.example to cfg/config.ini and put your oauth token that'll be used to connect to Twitch IRC

 you can get an oauth token at https://twitchapps.com/tmi/

 run "pip3 install -t requirements.txt" to install the required library(s)

+you can also just pull the docker container "tcprescott/tileroombot:latest" and use docker-compose to bring up the container

 Have fun!